 Americans need to know that there is improvement because there is so much misinformation floating around online and in social media.
 For the sake of gaining political advantage, there are some that would convince consumers that the state of the labor market and the economy is worse than it was when Obama took office, which couldn’t be further from the truth.

 The biggest problem is the extreme polarization that has a firm grip on our nation’s capital.
-America is facing an impending fiscal cliff which could drive up unemployment and plunge the country back into recession unless elected officials in Washington can find a way to cooperate.
-It is likely that an eleventh-hour compromise will be reached, but many voters feel disenchanted by hyper-partisanship on Capitol Hill.
+America is facing an impending fiscal cliff which could drive up unemployment and plunge the country back into recession unless our elected officials in Washington can find a way to cooperate.
+It is likely that an eleventh-hour compromise will be reached, but many voters feel disenchanted by hyper-partisanship in Washington.